Robins Academic Advising

 Undergraduate Course Catalog

-Foundational Business Classes: These are courses that should be taken prior to registering for upper-level business classes.
-All foundational business classes are not necessarily prerequisite classes, however, it is recommended for all of the foundational business classes to be completed before taking upper-level business classes.
+Foundational Business Classes: These are courses to take before registering for upper-level business classes.
+All foundational business classes are not necessarily prerequisite classes; however, it is recommended that all of the foundational business classes be completed before taking upper-level business classes.

 Core Business Classes.
 These are the upper-level courses that MUST be completed once a student has declared his or her major.
 These required courses are taken in tandem with major and concentration area courses.